Four Seasons Restaurant: Margittai and Kovi operation

 When the New York City Landmarks Preservation Commission (LPC) was considering designating the Seagram Building as a city landmark in 1989, Margittai and Kovi separately endorsed landmark designation for the restaurant.
 The Seagram Company, as well as the building's then-owner Teachers Insurance and Annuity Association of America (TIAA), opposed designating the restaurant as a landmark, even as they endorsed similar protections for the Seagram Building and its lobby.
 On October 3, 1989, the Four Seasons became New York City's second landmarked restaurant, after Gage and Tollner in Brooklyn.

-The New York City Board of Estimate ratified the designation in January 1990.
+In January 1990, the New York City Board of Estimate ratified the designation.
 The TIAA sued the LPC in 1990 to overturn the landmark designation for the Four Season, arguing that the restaurant was personal property and that the designation would force the restaurant to continue operating even if the owners wished to close it.
 The Four Seasons' operators had supported landmark designation precisely for that reason, as it would give the operators more leverage when they renegotiated their lease.
 The lawsuit was escalated to the New York Court of Appeals, which upheld the designation in 1993.

 Meanwhile, following the Black Monday stock market crash in 1987, patronage at the Four Seasons had started to decline.
 In the year following the crash, business decreased by as much as 15 percent, and Margittai and Kovi had to fire some of the staff.
-In part because of the declining business, Renggli resigned as the restaurant's executive chef in 1990, and Christian Albin was hired to replace him.
-Even in early 1992, the Grill Room still had only six to ten patrons on a typical night, but patronage had recovered by the end of that year, when the Grill Room was filled to capacity at night.
+In part because of the declining business, Renggli resigned as the restaurant's executive chef in 1990.
+Christian Albin was hired to replace him.
+Even in early 1992, the Grill Room still had only six to ten patrons on a typical night.
+Patronage recovered by the end of 1992, when the Grill Room was filled to capacity at night.